alinix1/fitlit/README.md

 1. Fork this repo
 2. Clone the repo to your local machine
 3. In your terminal, run - npm install
+4. In your terminal, run - npm install Chart.js
-4. View the project in the browser by running open index.html in your terminal.
+5. View the project in the browser by running open index.html in your terminal.